What is Short-Term Health Insurance in Arkansas?

 Short-term health insurance in Arkansas is a type of temporary medical coverage designed to help you manage unexpected healthcare costs.
 These plans typically last up to 3 months, with an option to renew for 1 more month, for a total of 4 months of coverage.

 Unlike ACA (Affordable Care Act) plans, short-term plans don’t cover pre-existing conditions, maternity care, or preventive services.
-Because of this, it’s best for people who need affordable, temporary coverage while switching jobs, waiting for new insurance, or experiencing a gap in coverage.
+Because of this, it’s best for people who need affordable, temporary coverage while switching jobs, waiting for new insurance, or experiencing a coverage gap.

 How Does Short-Term Health Insurance Work in Arkansas?